streamich/node-multicore/README.md

   subsequent method call hit the same thread.
 - __Single function module:__ quickly create a single function modules by just defining the function in your code.
-- __Dynamic thread pool:__ pool size grows as the concurrency demands grow, dead threads are removed and replaced by new ones.
+- __Dynamic:__ pool size grows as the concurrency rises, dead threads are replaced by new ones.
-- __Fash:__ Node Multicore is as fast, see benchmarks below.
+- __Fast:__ Node Multicore is as fast, see benchmarks below.

 Table of contents: